Reps. Marjorie Taylor Greene and Paul Gosar get plum committee assignments in GOP-led House

 Gosar was censured by House Democrats in 2021 after posting online a violent cartoon video that depicted him killing Rep. Alexandria Ocasio-Cortez, D-N.Y., and attacking President Biden.

-The measure stripped Gosar of his committee assignments, including a seat on the House Oversight Committee — a panel on which he had served alongside Ocasio-Cortez.
+The measure stripped Gosar of his committee assignments, including a seat on the Oversight Committee — a panel on which he had served alongside Ocasio-Cortez.

 Gosar’s video post was immediately condemned by Pelosi and Ocasio-Cortez, who called for his removal from Congress.
 “Threatening the life of a colleague is grounds for expulsion,” Ocasio-Cortez said.

 Gosar deleted the video and issued a statement saying he does not “espouse violence or harm towards any member of Congress or Mr. Biden.”
 But he did not apologize.